We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - $$$ = over $1,750

 The Essential collection features their most basic mattress models, which do not have Posturepedic technology.
-You’ll find Posturepedic technology in the Performance and Premium collections.
+You’ll find Posturepedic technology in the Performance and Premium collections, which are listed below.

 Sealy Posturepedic Response